MohanElapolu/Blockchain-Technology-for-Requirement-Traceability-in-Systems-Engineering/README.md

 ### Add peers of the network
 1. Before proceeding to upload the artifact, we should create a network.
-2. But if you have to test the protocols, you can skip this step and start the network with only one participant.
-Later you can add the peers to the network, but you should share the latest _RequirementChain.txt_ file with them (it can be found in _blockchain_app_ folder, which stores the blockchain).
+2. If you have to test the protocols, you can skip this step and start the network with only one participant.
+Later you can add the peers to the network, however you should share the latest _RequirementChain.txt_ file with them (it can be found in _blockchain_app_ folder, which stores the blockchain).
 3. To create a network you need the _URL_ of the peers.
 The _URLs_ of the peers can be added to your network using _network page_ of the web app as shown in Figure 5.
 Just provide the link in the field and click add.
 To make a local network global you can use _Ngrok_, some information is given in the _Ngrok_ section of this writeup.
 Similarly, all the peers should add your _URL_ as well, in this way we can create a node network.

 <img src= "/assets_main/web_app_network.png" width="450" height="210"> <br>